SentinelOne’s (S) “Market Outperform” Rating Reaffirmed at JMP Securities

-JMP Securities reaffirmed their market outperform rating on shares of SentinelOne (NYSE:S – Free Report) in a research report sent to investors on Monday morning, Benzinga reports.
-They currently have a $33.00 target price on the stock.
+SentinelOne (NYSE:S – Get Free Report)‘s stock had its “market outperform” rating reissued by equities research analysts at JMP Securities in a report issued on Monday, Benzinga reports.
+They currently have a $33.00 price target on the stock.
+JMP Securities’ price objective would indicate a potential upside of 43.35% from the company’s current price.

 SentinelOne Price Performance

 SentinelOne (NYSE:S – Get Free Report) last posted its earnings results on Wednesday, March 13th.
-The company reported ($0.02) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.04) by $0.02.
-The firm had revenue of $174.18 million during the quarter, compared to analyst estimates of $169.40 million.
-SentinelOne had a negative net margin of 54.53% and a negative return on equity of 18.83%.
+The company reported ($0.02) earnings per share for the quarter, beating the consensus estimate of ($0.04) by $0.02.
+SentinelOne had a negative return on equity of 18.84% and a negative net margin of 54.53%.
+The company had revenue of $174.18 million for the quarter, compared to analyst estimates of $169.40 million.
+During the same period last year, the company earned ($0.30) earnings per share.
 The business’s revenue was up 38.1% compared to the same quarter last year.
-During the same quarter in the prior year, the business posted ($0.30) EPS.
-Equities research analysts expect that SentinelOne will post -0.76 earnings per share for the current year.
+Research analysts anticipate that SentinelOne will post -0.76 earnings per share for the current fiscal year.

-In other news, CFO David J. Bernhardt sold 34,021 shares of the stock in a transaction dated Friday, February 9th.
-The shares were sold at an average price of $30.03, for a total transaction of $1,021,650.63.
-Following the completion of the sale, the chief financial officer now directly owns 403,132 shares in the company, valued at $12,106,053.96.
-The transaction was disclosed in a document filed with the SEC, which is accessible through the SEC website.
-In related news, CFO David J. Bernhardt sold 34,021 shares of the stock in a transaction dated Friday, February 9th.
-The shares were sold at an average price of $30.03, for a total value of $1,021,650.63.
-Following the completion of the transaction, the chief financial officer now owns 403,132 shares of the company’s stock, valued at approximately $12,106,053.96.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
-Also, CFO David J. Bernhardt sold 40,000 shares of the stock in a transaction dated Wednesday, January 3rd.
-The stock was sold at an average price of $24.98, for a total transaction of $999,200.00.
-Following the completion of the sale, the chief financial officer now directly owns 349,089 shares in the company, valued at $8,720,243.22.
+In other SentinelOne news, CFO David J. Bernhardt sold 11,221 shares of the firm’s stock in a transaction that occurred on Tuesday, March 19th.
+The shares were sold at an average price of $22.76, for a total transaction of $255,389.96.
+Following the completion of the transaction, the chief financial officer now owns 535,011 shares of the company’s stock, valued at $12,176,850.36.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+In other news, CFO David J. Bernhardt sold 11,221 shares of the stock in a transaction that occurred on Tuesday, March 19th.
+The shares were sold at an average price of $22.76, for a total transaction of $255,389.96.
+Following the sale, the chief financial officer now owns 535,011 shares in the company, valued at $12,176,850.36.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+Also, CEO Tomer Weingarten sold 69,427 shares of the firm’s stock in a transaction that occurred on Wednesday, March 6th.
+The stock was sold at an average price of $27.09, for a total transaction of $1,880,777.43.
+Following the completion of the sale, the chief executive officer now owns 1,285,122 shares in the company, valued at approximately $34,813,954.98.
 The disclosure for this sale can be found here.
-Insiders sold a total of 941,329 shares of company stock valued at $22,894,612 over the last three months.
+Insiders sold a total of 916,578 shares of company stock valued at $22,206,535 over the last three months.
 Corporate insiders own 5.93% of the company’s stock.

 Institutional Trading of SentinelOne